 Joe was hired four months after the start of the new fiscal year.
 Among other duties, he was asked to raise money for his organization.
 The income he was responsible for included $150,000 in grants, $100,000 from corporations, and $90,000 from individuals.
 Was Joe set up for failure?
-Or was he given realistic goals that incorporated a reasonable growth stretch?
+Or was he given realistic goals that incorporated a reasonable stretch?

 2. Industry Standards.
-Do non-profit organizations, ideally in your sector and genre, regularly achieve this level of funding or income growth?
-For example, according to American for the Arts, fifty percent of non-profit arts organizations’ income is earned.
+Do nonprofit organizations, ideally in your sector and genre, regularly achieve this level of funding or income growth?
+For example, according to American for the Arts, fifty percent of nonprofit arts organizations’ income is earned.
 Joe calls his statewide service association to confirm that the level of corporate support is common.
 He marks a second yes.

 6. Time.
 Having resources and skills and using them are two separate experiences.
 Many people own treadmill machines.
 They know how to use them.
 Yet, they are covered with spider webs and dust bunnies.
 You may have incredible prospects, like wealthy widows with no children.
 If you fail to invest time interacting with them, are your expectations realistic?
 Joe speaks to his Executive Director.
-She decides to assign another staff member the marketing and public relations function that were part of his job description.
+She decided to assign another staff member the marketing and public relations function that were part of his job description.
 After this, Joe concentrates his efforts on contacting donors and pursuing the three income sources assigned.
 He uses a pen to mark this yes.

 8. Flexibility.
 Flexibility is about a willingness to learn and respond to real changes.
 All the skills, resources, commitments, and income strategies which were successful before the Great Recession face new challenges during and after it.
-If you are flexible on how you will obtain income, and recognize that you do not control all the factors influencing it, check this yes.
+If you are flexible on how you will obtain income and recognize that you do not control all the factors influencing it, check this yes.
 Joe does, when he is sure his boss and board understand the challenges of fundraising and income growth, and he learns about adjustments being made midcourse.

-To find your score, add up all your check marks.
-The higher your score the more realistic your expectations.
+To find your score, add up all your checkmarks: the higher your score, the more realistic your expectations.

 6-8: Great, go for it.